The U.S. Department of Veterans Affairs eliminated VA loan limits for many borrowers in 2020. See who qualifies for zero-down, no limit homebuying.

 VA loan limits FAQs

+Does VA have a maximum loan amount?
 The VA no longer limits loan sizes for veterans and active-duty servicemembers who have full entitlement benefit available.
 However, lenders will determine your loan size based on your income and creditworthiness.

 If you are an eligible VA borrower but you have partial entitlement available, you will be subject to loan limits, which are set based on housing prices in your area.

+Will VA loan limits increase in 2022?
 The VA eliminated loan limits for borrowers with full entitlement in 2020.
 But if you have partial entitlement, VA loan limits will still come into play.
 The VA sets loan limits annually, and they increased in 2022.

 In most U.S. counties, the VA loan limit for [loan_year] single-family homes is [loan_limit agency='fhfa' units='1' type='standard'].
 But they reach as high as [loan_limit agency='fhfa' units='1' type='high-cost'] in some areas.
 The VA typically increases loan limits each year at the same time as conventional limits are released.

+What is the maximum VA eligibility for a home loan?
 The VA allows any loan amount for servicemembers and veterans with full entitlement.
 If you have partial entitlement, lenders use a formula to determine max loan size.

 Find out if you’re eligible for zero down and no loan limits